sagepublishing/sage_tools_social_science/_posts/2020-01-20-text-mining.md

 ![Text mining tools over time](../data/images/text_mining_per_year_and_charge.png)

-Graph showing tools and packages for text mining by charge 1962-2019
+*Graph showing tools and packages for text mining by charge 1962-2019*

 ![Text mining tools over time and gender diversity](../data/images/text_mining_per_year_and_diversity.png)

-Graph showing text mining tools and packages launched per year, including those with women in leadership teams, where data is available.
+*Graph showing text mining tools and packages launched per year 1962-2019, including those with women in leadership teams, where data is available.*

 #### Most tools that do not require coding skills are relatively old.